pagekey/semver/docs/config/index.md

     key: version
 ```

-Refer to the docs for each specific type of replace file to ensure that you're including the required fields.
+Refer to the docs for each specific type of file replacer to ensure that you're including the required fields.

 ## Tag Format